envp/sample_app/README.md

-# Ruby on Rails Tutorial: demo application
+# Ruby on Rails Tutorial: sample application

-Ruby on Rails Live Lessons demonnstration application that should do something.
+Ruby on Rails Live Lessons sample application that will do a lot of stuff.
 Made with the help of our overlord: [Tau Lover](http://michaelhartl.com/)